 All of a sudden, however, the bees are angry.
 They fly at you.
 They form a dark cloud above their hive.
-They bury themselves in your pet’s fur.
+And they might bury themselves in your pet’s fur.
 What gives?

 Many aspects of a honey bee colony are cyclic in nature, and aggression is no exception.
-Honey bees have the ability to be aggressive at any time, but certain things set them off.
+Honey bees may become belligerent at any time, but certain things set them off.
 In the late summer and early fall, more of these conditions exist.

-Here are some of the factors that make for aggressive honey bees:
+Here are some of the factors that may make your honey bees more contentious:

-- Queenlessness is frequently a cause of feisty bees.
+- Queenlessness is frequently a cause of hostile bees.
 The bad behavior usually stops as soon as the colony or the beekeeper replaces the queen.

 - A shortage of nectar-producing flowers is called a nectar dearth.
-The bees can’t find nectar so they often try to steal it from other hives.
-This begins an aggressive behavior known as robbing.
+The bees can’t find nectar so they often try to steal it from other colonies.
+This begins an assertive behavior known as robbing.

-- Not only are robbing bees aggressive, but the bees being robbed become aggressive defenders of their stores.
+- Not only are robbing honey bees threatening, but the bees being robbed become combative defenders of their stores.
 This often results in a cloud of bees around a hive, especially in the fall.

 - Look carefully.
 If robbing is going on, you will see bees fighting with each other at the hive entrance.
-The ground in front of the hive may be littered with dead honey bees.
+Dead honey bees may litter the ground in front of the hive.

 - The fighting bees release an alarm pheromone—an odor that warns other bees of the danger.
-The alarm pheromone makes other honey bees aggressive—more fighting means more pheromone is released which means more bees join the fray.
+The alarm pheromone makes other honey bees combative, and more fighting means more pheromone is released which means more bees join the fray.
 The situation can escalate quickly.

 - Once the alarm pheromone has aroused the bees, you and your pets and your neighbors are fair game as well.

-- The odor of dead bees and the scent of honey being robbed attract other predators.
-Before long, wasps and yellow jackets have arrived on the scene to collect both meat and honey.
+- After robbing, other predators may flock to the odor of dead bees and the scent of open honey.
+Before long, wasps and yellowjackets arrive on the scene to collect both meat and sweets.
 This means more fighting and more alarm pheromone.
 What a mess.

 - Honey bees and wasps are not the only creatures preparing for winter.
-Colonies in the fall may be attacked by raccoons, opossums, or skunks.
-Regular visits by any creature—including a beekeeper—may make honey bees more aggressive.
+Raccoons, opossums, or skunks may attack colonies, especially as the days become cooler.
+Regular visits by any creature—including a beekeeper—may make honey bees more antagonistic.

-Of course, other factors can produce an aggressive hive.
+Of course, other factors can produce an aggressive colony.
 If the queen was superseded by a queen with more aggressive or Africanized genes, that could be the source of the problem.
 This is unlikely, however.
-More often than not aggressive behavior is merely a part of the cyclic nature of honey bee colonies.
+More often than not bad behavior is merely a part of the cyclic nature of honey bee colonies.